finahdinner/mote-old/README.md

 **Bot Usage:**

 - *mote/grab [7tv-url] [emote-name]* -- retrieves the emote from the 7tv URL provided, and uploads to the current discord server
+- *mote/convert [emote-name]* -- if an attached image is provided, this command uploads the image to the current discord server
+- *mote/invite* -- provides an invitation link for the bot
 - *mote/help* -- provides usage information<br>

 **Discord Permissions Required:**